-Document Annual report Document purpose • The purpose of the annual report the directors' stewardship. is to provide shareholders with relevant information that is useful for making resource allocation decisions and assessing useful for making resource alloc ation decisions and assessing Component Strategic report Corporate governance report Directors' remuneration report Financial statements Directors' report Component objectives To provide information for shareholders and help them assess how directors have performed their duty under section 172 (duty to promote the success of the company).
-To provide context for the related financial statements.
+Document Annual report Document purpose • The purpose of the annual re the directors' stewardship. port is to provide shareholders • The purpose of the annual report is to provide shareholders with relevant information that is useful for making resource allocation decisions and assessing the directors' stewardship. useful for making resource alloc cation decisions and assessing Component Strategic report Corporate governance report Directors' remuneration report Financial statements Directors' report Component objectives To provide information for shareholders and help them to assess how directors have performed their duty under section 172 (duty to promote the success of the company) To provide context for the related financial statements.
 To provide insight into the entity's business model and its main objectives and strategy.
-To describe the principal risks the entity faces and how they might affect its future prospects.
-To provide relevant non-financial information.
+To provide insight into the intisks the entity's business model and its main objectives and strategy.
+To provide relevant non-financial and sustainability information.
 To provide an analysis of the entity's past performance.
-To provide signposting to show the location of complementary information.
-To provide information necessary to explain how the composition and organisation of the entity's governance structures supports the achievement of the entity's objectives.
+To provide an analysis of the entity's past performance.
+To provide an analysis of the entity's past performance. • To provide information necessary to explain how the composition and organisation of the entity's governance structures supports the achievement of the entity's objectives.
 To set out all elements of the entity's directors' remuneration policy and key factors that were taken into account in setting the policy.
 To report on how the directors' remuneration policy has been implemented.
-To set out amounts awarded to directors and provide details on the link between the entity's performance and directors' remuneration.
-To present the entity's financial position, performance and development in accordance with Generally Accepted Accounting Practice. • To provide other statutory/ regulatory information about the entity.
-Main sources of annual report disclosure requirements for an unquoted UK company The Act s414CThe Act s414CBThe Act s414CZA • n/a • n/a Accounting standards The Act SI 2008/410 SI 2008/410 Schedule 7 Main sources of annual report disclosure requirements for a UK company with a premium listing on the London Stock Exchange The Act s414C The Code, Provision 1 DTR 4.1 The Act s414CB The Act s414CZA • LR 9.8.6(5)-(6) • DTR 7.1 SI 2008/410 Schedule 8 The Code Section 5 Accounting standards The Act SI 2008/410 SI 2008/410 Schedule 7 DTR 4.1 DTR 7.2 LR 9.8 requires the inclusion of certain specific disclosures LR 9.8 requires the inclusion of certain specific disclosures in the 'annual report and accounts' ItS'.
+To set out amounts awarded to directors and provide details on the link between the entity's performance and directors' remuneration. • To present the entity's financial position, performance and, when required, cash flows in accordance with Generally Accepted Accounting Practice. • To provide other statutory/ regulatory information about the entity.
+Main sources of annual report disclosure requirements for an unquoted UK company The Act s414C The Act s414CB The Act s414CZA • n/a • n/a Accounting standards The Act SI 2008/410 SI 2008/410 Schedule 7 Main sources of annual report disclosure requirements for a UK company with a premium listing on the London Stock The Act s414C The Code, Provision 1 DTR 4.1 The Act s414CB The Act s414CZA • LR 9.8.6(5)-(6) • DTR 7.1 • DTR 7.2 SI 2008/410 Schedule 8 The Code Section 5 Accounting standards The Act SI 2008/410 SI 2008/410 Schedule 7 DTR 4.1 DTR 7.2 LR 9.8 requires the inclusion of certain specific disclosures i LR 9.8 requires the inclusion of certain specific disclosures in the 'annual report and accounts'. ts'.